 While the minimum program enrollment period is four weeks, completion of the program requires that a student be engaged in the program for a minimum of twenty-six weeks (2 quarters).
 Students who complete at least 6 months of study are awarded a Verification of IEP Program Completion.
 Students who leave the school prior to six (6) months of study may request a Verification of IEP Program Participation.

 INTENSIVE ENGLISH PROGRAM COURSE DESCRIPTIONS

 Course Number Course/Level Title Clock Hours/Quarter

-IEP 1 Core Level 1 for Low Beginners 234 hrs
+IEP 1 Beginning Level 468 hrs